 Black Capuchin Monkey

-The black capuchin monkeys also learned to associate tourists with a bountiful food source.
+The black capuchin monkeys are some of the cheekiest Iguazu animals.
+They also learned to associate tourists with a bountiful food source.
 They are particularly abundant on the Argentine side where the waterfalls trails run through the densely forested habitat, especially along the Lower Circuit.
 Despite knowing better many visitors still feed the monkeys encouraging their pestering habits.

 The black capuchins are social animals that live in groups of up to 20 related individuals, led by an alpha male.
 They are considered to be some of the smartest monkeys in the world which is evident in their ability to use tools.